eudoxia0/eudoxia0.github.io/article/_posts/2023-04-30-two-years-ocaml.md

 # Syntax {#syntax}

-- disclaimers
-    - de gustibus yadda yadda
+Yeah, yeah, _de gustibus_, and people spend _way_ too much time whining about syntax and other superficial issues, rather than focusing on language semantics and pragmatics.

-    - I am not a partisan about syntax.
-    - I genuinely think C, Java, Lisp, Pascal and ML can be beautiful in their own ways.
+But I'm not a partisan about syntax.
+I genuinely think code written in C, Java, Lisp, Pascal, and ML can be beautiful in different ways.
+Some of these complaints will be personal, others will be more objective.

 ## Aesthetics {#aesthetics}